cburgmer/csscritic/README.md

 -----------------------------

 Currently in the making is a command-line runner using [PhantomJS](http://phantomjs.org/).
-While still not fit for a shared build-pipeline (e.g. using the default 800x600 canvas for testing) the first shot is up and running:
+While still not fit for a shared build-pipeline (e.g. no easy way to "fix" builds) the first shot is up and running:

     $ phantomjs dist/csscritic-phantom.js test/fixtures/pageUnderTest.html